ovrdoz/Check-Point-Client/README.md

 This file is an adaptation of a script downloaded from the internet, this already has a binary zip inside the script, so if you want to edit use the "vi".

-(Recomendation) For the first run it is necessary to enter password and token manually, as there is a problem that I will be dealing with in the future for certificate acceptance.
+**Recomendation**: For the first run it is necessary to enter password and token manually, as there is a problem that I will be dealing with in the future for certificate acceptance.

 Now to run manually the first time do this:
 ```bash